jagdishlove/Clubhouse-clone/README.md

 # About

 In short: Clubhouse is an audio-based social media app.
-The company describes itself as "a new type of social product based on voice [that] allows people everywhere to talk, tell stories, develop ideas, deepen friendships, and meet interesting new people around the world.
+The company describes itself as "a new type of social product based on voice that allows people everywhere to talk, tell stories, develop ideas, deepen friendships, and meet interesting new people around the world.
+This is clone of Clubhouse with amazing `features` .

 ## Libraries Used
 - Bootstrap